Cloud-Awesome/docfx-templates/docs/articles/personas/saoirse.md

 ---
 documentType: persona
+subject: Personas
 image: "../../images/Saoirse_Persona.png"
-quote: "These days, too much of the thingies related to the thingy, are not frequent enough, nor of high enough quality, to get thingy enough thingies."
+quote: "These days, too many of the thingies related to the thingy, are not frequent enough, nor of high enough quality, to get thingy enough thingies."
 headlines:
     - title: Age
       value: 26 years old